lzwjava/blog-source/_posts/2024-01-20-yearly-review.md

 When people experienced pain, they refected and gained wisdom.
 I will take my bachelor degree more seriously.
 I took 12 times of the exams, but just passed with 4 exams.
 I didn't prepare them well because I was busy with machine learning stuff.
 But actually they were much more important to make me popular in the job market.

 My case is still not incurable.
 I am still waiting for some recent interview results of the contractor jobs of some big banks.
 I am still a little capble in the English jobs in China.
-And I observed that there appears more Englsh jobs in China as a lot of companies are cutting cost.
+And I observed that there appears more Englsh jobs in China as a lot of global companies are cutting cost.

 Let me write down some reflection to myself.
 It will be better if younger people see it.